trdroid/Ruby-on-Rails-Examples/subscription/README.md

 When this object is passed to the new() method, Rails sets the attributes to the values from the form.

-The @student.save() method validates the record, saves it to the database and returns true.
+The @student.save() method validates the record, saves it to the database if valid and returns true.